Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Nonlinear Dirac equations on Riemannian manifolds

 It turns out that \(L^4(\Sigma M)\times W^{1,\frac{4}{3}}(\Sigma M)\) is the right function space for weak solutions of \eqref{soler}.

 \begin{Dfn} We call \(\psi\in L^4(\Sigma M)\times W^{1,\frac{4}{3}}(\Sigma M)\) a \emph{weak solution} if it solves \eqref{soler} in a distributional sense. \end{Dfn}

-The analytic structure of the other energy functionals listed in the introduction is the same as the one of \eqref{soler-energy}.
+The analytic structure of the other action functionals listed in the introduction is the same as the one of \eqref{soler-energy}.
 Due to this reason many of the results that will be obtained for solutions of \eqref{soler} can easily be generalized to critical points of the other models.

-The equation \eqref{soler} is also interesting from a geometric point of view since it interpolates between eigenspinors (\(\mu=0\)) and a non-linear Dirac equation (\(\lambda=0\)) that arises in the study of CMC immersion from surfaces into \(\mathbb{R}^3\).
+The equation \eqref{soler} is also interesting from a geometric point of view since it interpolates between eigenspinors (\(\mu=0\)) and a non-linear Dirac equation (\(\lambda=0\)) that arises in the study of CMC immersions from surfaces into \(\mathbb{R}^3\).

-In the following we want to vary the energy functional \eqref{soler-energy} with respect to the metric \(g\).
-To this end let us recall the following construction for identifying spinor bundles belonging to different metrics.
-For the Riemannian case this was established in \cite{MR1158762} and later on generalized to the pseudo-Riemannian case in \cite{MR2121740}.
-Here, we will follow the presentation from \cite{MR1738150}, Chapter 2.
+In the following we want to vary the action functional \eqref{soler-energy} (and later on also other similar functionals) with respect to the metric \(g\).
+There had been many isolated mathematical results in the literature how to carry out this calculation before a first complete framework for the Riemannian case was established in \cite{MR1158762}.
+Later, this was generalized to the pseudo-Riemannian case in \cite{MR2121740}.

+We will now give a brief survey on how to identify spinor bundles belonging to different metrics recalling the methods that were established in \cite{MR1158762}.
+However, our presentation of these methods is motivated from the one of \cite{MR1738150}, Chapter 2.

 Suppose we have two spinor bundles \(\Sigma_g M\) and \(\Sigma_hM\) corresponding to different metrics \(g\) and \(h\).
 There exists a unique positive definite tensor field \(h_{g}\) uniquely determined by the requirement \(h(X,Y)=g(HX,HY)=g(X,h_{g}Y)\), where \(H:=\sqrt{h_g}\).
 Let \(P_g\) and \(P_h\) be the oriented orthonormal frame bundles of \((M,g)\) and \((M,h)\).
 Then \(H^{-1}\) induces an equivariant isomorphism \(b_{g,h}\colon P_g\to P_{h}\) via the assignment \(E_i\mapsto H^{-1}E_i,i=1\ldots n\).
 We fix a spin structure \(\Lambda_g\colon Q_g\to P_g\) of \((M,g)\) and think of it as a \(\mathbb{Z}_2\)-bundle.
 The pull-back of \(\Lambda_g\) via the isomorphism \(b_{h,g}\colon P_h\to P_{g}\) induces a \(\mathbb{Z}_2\)-bundle \(\Lambda_h\colon Q_h\to P_h\).
 Moreover, we get a Spin\((n)\)-equivariant isomorphism \(\tilde{b}_{h,g}\colon Q_h\to Q_g\) such that the following diagram commutes: